Chess is a game of foresight — just like cybersecurity.

 1. Fear will drive cybersecurity spending

-It’s an understandable fear.
-Putting privacy regulation acts in effect like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) has pushed businesses and government agencies to a more sophisticated cybersecurity infrastructure.
-Scratch the surface, and you realize why 76% of organizations plan to increase their cybersecurity budget; it’s better than paying an upward of 20 million Euros or 4% of global revenue (whichever is higher) as part of the GDPR policy.
+It’s a common concern.
+The implementation of privacy laws like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) has led businesses and government agencies to improve their cybersecurity systems.
+When you look closer, you can see why 76% of organizations intend to boost their cybersecurity spending; it’s more cost-effective than facing fines of over 20 million Euros or 4% of global revenue (whichever is greater) under GDPR regulations.

 2. Bridging cybersecurity skills gap, quickly